MicrosoftDocs/learn/learn-pr/azure/azure-well-architected-performance-efficiency/includes/3-optimize-network-performance.md

 ## Latency between Azure resources

 Imagine that you work for a healthcare organization that is piloting a new patient booking system.
 This system is running on several web servers and a database in the West Europe Azure region.
-This architecture minimizes the data time on the wire as resources are co-located inside an Azure region.
+This architecture minimizes the data time on the wire as resources are colocated inside an Azure region.

 Suppose that the pilot of the system went well and has been expanded to users in Australia.
 Users in Australia will incur the round-trip time to the resources in West Europe to view the website, and their end-user experience will be poor due to the network latency.